Corporate Governance

 Principle 6: The Board has a formal and transparent procedure for developing policies on director and executive remuneration, and for fixing the remuneration packages of individual directors and key management personnel.
 No director is involved in deciding his or her own remuneration.

-The Remuneration Committee (“RC”) is established for the purposes of ensuring that there is a formal and transparent process for fixing the remuneration packages of individual Directors and key executives and makes recommendations to the Board on all remuneration matters.
-The RC has a formal set of terms of reference approved by the Board.
+The RC is established for the purposes of ensuring that there is a formal and transparent process for fixing the remuneration packages of individual Directors and key executives and makes recommendations to the Board on all remuneration matters.

 As at the date of this Annual Report, the members of the RC are as follows: